<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 Kakheti, Georgia

-Alright—you got us.
-Georgia isn't exactly new to the winemaking game.
+All right — you got us.
+Georgia isn't exactly new to winemaking.
 Their ancient winemaking goes back at least 8,000 years; however, the historical precedence of Georgian winemaking isn’t the selling point for the region.
 Today, wine bars are seeking out the region’s signature orange-tinted wines.
 As an act of rebellion against wines that are now seen as ‘old news’ (Bordeaux, Napa), wine bars have been turning to Georgia.
 Locally, wine is made in massive clay pots and earthenware, giving it a distinct orange color.
 These orange wines have led to a massive increase in the region’s popularity, with Georgian wine imports to the US almost doubling in the past year.

-The country currently produces about 500 individual varieties of grapes, so it may be a fool’s errand to attempt mastering Georgian wine entirely.
-But among white grapes, you can expect to find Mstvane, Kisi and Rkatsiteli varietals, and the king of Georgian reds is surely the Saperavi.
+The country currently produces about 500 individual varieties of grapes, so it may be a fool’s errand to attempt to master Georgian wine entirely.
+But among white grapes, you can expect to find Mstvane, Kisi and Rkatsiteli varieties, and the king of Georgian reds is surely the Saperavi.
 Many grapes lend well to the orange style of wine and that’s what most people are seeking from Georgia.

 Valle de Guadalupe, Mexico